lixiao-c/YCSB-generator/README.md

 YCSB doesn't support change skewness by changing some parameters, the default skewness is 0.99.

 If you want to generate datasets with different skewness, please modify these files below.
+You should replace 0.99 in these file with you wanted skewness.

+core/src/main/java/site/ycsb/generator/ZipfianGenerator.java

+core/src/main/java/site/ycsb/generator/ScrambledZipfianGenerator.java

+core/src/main/java/site/ycsb/workloads/RestWorkload.java

+Enjoy!